MalcolmPereira/clientcert/ReadMe.md

 Accessing [Client Details](https://malcolm.io.client/client) will now display error code 400, no required SSL certificate was sent.

-You may have to restart browser to see 400 dad eequest error, browser may cache previous response.
+You may have to restart browser to see 400 bad request error, browser may cache previous response.

 ![No Client Certificate](./readme_assets/no_required_certificates.png)

-Apply the another ingress that makes client certificate optional i.e. we are setting ** nginx.ingress.kubernetes.io/auth-tls-verify-client** to optional and we are using another hostname namely **malcolm.io.server** this time.
+Apply another ingress that makes client certificate optional i.e. we are setting ** nginx.ingress.kubernetes.io/auth-tls-verify-client** to optional and using another hostname namely, **malcolm.io.server** this time.

 ```yaml
 apiVersion: networking.k8s.io/v1